 Barriers and Bollards are used indoors and outdoors to protect premises, people and machinery from impact damage.
 Their most common use in workplaces is to provide protection against forklift truck or vehicle accidents that could involve expensive equipment, racking or personnel.
 Carry out a risk assessment to determine which type of Barriers, Bollards or other impact protection you need.

-There are various types of barriers and bollards, each designed for specific purposes.
+There are various types of safety barriers and bollards, each designed for specific purposes.
 With such a vast choice, it's important that you choose the right protection method for you and your workspace.

 With a constantly growing demand for protection and security, installing barriers and bollards in your workplace may provide you with the peace of mind you are looking for.